LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 John Robinson fed back on Hertsmere's three days of interviews.

 Most of the people that responded to the user recruitment did so because they had an issue personal to them.
-They had to be
+It had to be explained to them that there was a fixed script and that their personal questions couldn't be addressed.

-People really wanted to speak to a planning officer rather than contact centre staff; it was hard for them to get to the back office
+They found that people really wanted to speak to a planning officer rather than contact centre staff; it was hard for them to get through to the back office.
+With the website not providing answers to the questions they had it was more likely to generate calls;

 > “I think here its frustrations of ‘I want to speak to a planning officer - I don’t want to speak to anyone else’ "